 The River Mayne flows along the boundary between DCC and Fingal County Council.
 Most of the Flood Risk Areas would be located outside of the DCC boundary.
 Part of the river within DCC's boundary is covered by the Clongriffin - Belymayne (North Fringe) LAP 2012 (due to expire 2023) and SDRA No. 1 Clongriffin/Belmayne and Environs.
-The Clongriffin/Belmayne area is identified as a major residential growth area in the City by the NPF, the RSES and in the Core Strategy of the Development Plan.
+The Clongriffin/Belmayne area is identified as a major residential growth area in the city by the NPF, the RSES and in the Core Strategy of the Development Plan.

 Open space areas and lands zoned for industrial purposes are also located in this area.

 - 1. Part 1 of the Justification Test is covered under Section 3.2.1 in the main body of the SFRA report. - 2.
-The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the urban settlement and, in particular: - (ii) Is essential to facilitate regeneration and/or expansion of the centre of the urban settlement.
+The zoning or designation of the lands for the particular use or development type is required to achieve the proper planning and sustainable development of the urban settlement and, in particular: - (i) Is essential to facilitate regeneration and/or expansion of the centre of the urban settlement.

 Answer: Yes: The land to the south of the River Mayne which forms the boundary with Fingal County Council is one of the areas identified as a Strategic Development and Regeneration Area (SDRA) in the current plan.
+These are the designated growth areas of the city and they have substantial development capacity and the potential to contribute to the delivery of the residential, employment and recreational needs of the City.
+The River Mayne runs along the boundary of DCC and Fingal County Council and it forms the northern boundary of SDRA No. 1 Clongriffin/ Belmayne and Environs.